ibm-cloud-docs/vpc/example-code.md

 ```
 {: pre}

-Note that the status of the volume is pending when it first is created.
+The status of the volume is pending when it first is created.
 Before you can proceed, the volume needs to move to available status, which takes a few minutes.
 To check the status of the volume, run this command:

 ```bash
 curl -X GET "$api_endpoint/v1/volumes/$volume_id?version=$api_version&generation=2" \